-Kathleen made her first hats to pay her way through Collage in the late 80s.
-On a trip to 1993 to her her family home "Ireland" Kathleen met her Husband and business partner Niall.
+Kathleen made her first hats to pay her way through College in the late 80s.
+On a trip to 1993 to her family home "Ireland," Kathleen met her husband and business partner Niall.
 To cut a long story short she never went back to London.
-They bought a falling down cottage 1997 in Castlegregory which they completely renovated and built and workshop.
+They bought a falling-down cottage in 1997 in Castlegregory which they completely renovated and built and workshop.
 Today we make more hats than ever along with ranges of Bags, Scarfs, and Jewellery.
 The Dingle shop and this online store sell our full range of goods we make.
 It also gives us a chance to sell other brands.
 We sell a lot of Irish designers but do not limit ourselves.
-If the design is some thing we would like to own we are happy to sell it.
+If the design is something we would like to own we are happy to sell it.

 We are lucky to live in such a beautiful place on the Dingle Peninsula, The day normal starts with a walk on the beach, maybe with a bit of Surfing or Windsurfing at some point in the day.

-Probably the longest established Milliner in Ireland Kathleen has been making all sorts of hats since 1986 Millinery is in kathleen blood.
-Her great Aunt Ms Maud Legg was a milliner to the Queen Mother and other royality Working in Winchester England.
-Kathleen Studied Fine Art Painting at Camberwell School of Art, London.
-Later going on to do Millinery at the London School of Fashion where she studied under Marie O'Regan who makes the queens hats now To pay her way through college she worked at "Browns" of South Molton street and latter the"Hat shop" in Covent Garden with Carol Denford .
-On Sundays she sold her first hat designs at Greenwich Market.
+Probably the longest established Milliner in Ireland Kathleen has been making all sorts of hats since 1986 Millinery is in Kathleen's blood.
+Her great Aunt Ms. Maud Legg was a milliner to the Queen Mother and other royalty Working in Winchester England.
+Kathleen studied Fine Art Painting at Camberwell School of Art, London.
+Later going on to do Millinery at the London School of Fashion where she studied under Marie O'Regan who makes the queens hats now To pay her way through college she worked at "Browns" of South Molton street and later the"Hat shop" in Covent Garden with Carol Denford.
+On Sundays, she sold her first hat designs at Greenwich Market.

 Nationwide TV feature